 Any student who voluntarily leaves the university before the close of the semester must withdraw officially from the university.
-The student must initiate the process and obtain appropriate signatures.
-The withdrawal form must be taken to the Registrar's Office.
+The student must initiate the process by going to the Center for Personnel Development and obtaining appropriate signatures.
+The withdrawal form must be taken to the Registrar's Office to complete the process.
 Any student who leaves the university before the close of the semester without officially withdrawing will receive a failing grade for each course in which he or she is enrolled.
 A graduate student receiving a failing grade is automatically suspended from the university and must appeal for reinstatement.